-This was coconut country, and it was pretty.
 On either side of the road, tall slender trees launched into the sky and exploded into bursts of bright green foliage.
 Dry and crunchy palm fronds were littered all along the ground, dessicating in the midday sun.

 Farmers hacked and chopped the coconut bunches with machetes on small wooden benches and tossed the coconuts into big piles.
 As we drove, the shadows of palm trees criss-crossed the highway under a beaming blue sky, flickering into the car.

-A big maroon sign announced the tropic – we overshot it, slammed the brakes on, and reversed back up the highway for a photo.
+A big maroon-coloured sign announced the tropic.
+We spotted it suddenly, overshot it, slammed the brakes on.
+Without a car for miles around, we reversed back up the highway for a photo.
 The locals watched us setting up our tripod and posing, curious, machetes in hand.

 Deep down we were all pretty weary from life on the road.
-We’d done adventures, done relaxation, but at this point we just wanted to sleep in, wear clean washed clothes, have a shower and a shave, and get off the Chakalaka diet.
+We’d done adventures, we’d done relaxation, but at this point we just wanted to sleep in, wear clean washed clothes, have a shower and a shave, and get off the Chakalaka and fried beans diet.
 Home was looking like a good option.

-Immediately, we ran directly into a massive roadwork project; probably a hundred kilometres of them.
+We ran directly into a massive roadwork project; probably a hundred kilometres of them.
 The first section was still newly excavated, and was just a dirt road being levelled by earthmoving machinery.
 The highway was raised, whilst the temporary roads to either side ran down beside like gutters big enough for a car to travel alongside.

 This meant that traffic was diverted either side of the highway, single file, and moved slowly.
 Frustrated, we drove up the bank and onto the construction site, picking up speed and making much better progress.
 All the other four wheel drives were taking this option.

-Eventually, roadworkers ordered us off the road, so we drove back down the bank, an angle of about 45 degrees on loose gravel (Hammond’s offroad treat for the day), and carried on.
+Eventually, frustrated roadworkers ordered us off the road, so we drove back down the bank, an angle of about 45 degrees on loose gravel (Hammond’s offroad treat for the day), and carried on.